photo

 Cowherds

-• Paved alleys, stone houses, passages
+• Paved alleyways, stone houses, covered passages

 • Roman Church of Our Lady of Bellevue